 We have an alliance with AsoProLapa, a Scarlet Macaw breeding program on the Nicoya Peninsula.
-Thanks to our Proximity to the Cabo Blanco reserve, Wild Sun is an ideal spot for a Macaw reintroduction project and returning them to an area where they no longer exist.
+Thanks to our proximity to the Cabo Blanco reserve, Wild Sun is an ideal spot to reintroduce Scarlet Macaws, returning this iconic species to an area where they no longer exist in the wild.

-Macaws have lived here in the past and two of their main food sources, the Mountain Almond and Beach Almond trees, along with countless other trees for food and shelter grow in abundance here.
-There are also few known predators in the area, making it a perfect place for release and population growth.
+Wild macaws once thrived the Nicoya Peninsula, and two of their main food sources, the Mountain Almond and Beach Almond trees, grow in abundance here.
+There are also few known predators in this area, making it an ideal place for reintroduction and population growth.